How it All Began...

 What were the biggest challenges of the adoption process?

 Definitely the heartbreaks.
-Maryellen was our fifth birthmom match.
+Maryellen was the fifth expectant other to choose us.
 That means that we established relationships and grew attached to four other women.
-Although we are more detached now from the pain of those failed matches, we still often think of and pray for those women.
+Although we are more detached now from the pain of those failed connections, we still often think of and pray for those women.

 Adopting a baby can be a lengthy process — how did you get through the wait?